Hello World (TV series): Critical response

 Hello World received mostly mixed reviews.
 The Times Of India rated it 3 out of 5.
 ABP News rated it 2.75 out of 5 and commented, “'Hello World' is a simple and honest web series”.
 OTTplay praised the performances of the cast and said, “Sivasai Vardhan, the director, lends authenticity to the portrayal of the corporate setup with his attention to detail”.
-Binged had a critical view of the show and called it a “bland drama”, while rating it 5.5 out of 10.

-Popular response

-Hello World went on to become one of the most watched web series made in Telugu language, clocking over a 100 million minutes of watch time within two weeks of launch.
+Binged had a critical view of the show and called it a “bland drama”, while rating it 5.5 out of 10.Hello World went on to become one of the most watched web series made in Telugu language, clocking over a 100 million minutes of watch time within two weeks of launch.